Mustafa Kamal (judge): Career

 Having completed the Bar-at-Law course, Barrister Mustafa Kamal was called to the Bar from the Hon’ble Society of Lincoln's Inn (London, UK) in 1959.
 He returned to Dhaka, and began his professional career as a lawyer in the same year.
 In 1961, he also joined the Department of Law in the University of Dhaka as a part-time Lecturer, and continued until 1968.
 He also served as the legal advisor to Rajuk at that period of time.
 The Government of Bangladesh appointed him as an Additional Attorney General in 1976.
 In 1977, he was appointed as the Advocate General of the High Court, when the High Court got separated from the Supreme Court.
 After eleven months, the Supreme Court and the High Court got reinstated, and the position of Advocate General was dissolved.
 Barrister Kamal returned to the practice of law.
-He was, however, called to the bench on 9 April 1979, and was elevated to the appellate division on 1 December 1989.
-Justice Mustafa Kamal became the 10th Chief Justice of Bangladesh on 1 June 1999, and took his retirement on 1 January 2000.
-His final judgment was on the famed Masdar Hossain case, popularly known as ‘ The separation of judiciary’, which is considered as one of the five most important cases in the constitutional history of Bangladesh.
+He was, however, called to the bench on 9 April 1979 as a Justice of the High Court Division of the Supreme Court of Bangladesh, and was elevated to the Appellate Division of the Supreme Court of Bangladesh on 1 December 1989.
+Justice Mustafa Kamal became the Chief Justice of Bangladesh on 1 June 1999, and took his retirement on 1 January 2000.
+His final judgment was on the famed Masdar Hossain case, popularly known as 'the separation of judiciary', which is considered as one of the five most important cases in the constitutional history of Bangladesh.

 In the year 2000, Justice Kamal joined the World Bank as a Consultant from Bangladesh.
 He helped introduce Alternative Dispute Resolution (ADR) in Bangladesh serving as the overall coordinator of the Legal and Judicial Capacity Building Project (L&JCBP) of the World Bank.
-He is titled the `Father of ADR in Bangladesh’.
+He is titled the 'Father of ADR in Bangladesh'.

-Kamal was also appointed as the chairman of the Law Commission on 6 December 2005, and carried out his responsibilities until 5 December 2007.
+Kamal was also appointed the chairman of the Law Commission of Bangladesh on 6 December 2005, and carried out his responsibilities until 5 December 2007.